Stories: Baseball and Civil Rights

 Art “Superman” Pennington was an equal among greats.
 But he preferred to play in Latin America, where he was judged by his talents instead of by the color of his skin.

-For decades, the history of the Negro Leagues was written in African-American newspapers.
+For decades, the history of the Negro Leagues was written in Black newspapers.

 Loveable Cub: Billy Williams parlayed a textbook swing and unwavering consistency into a plaque in Cooperstown